 This method of observation through drawing significantly increases the drawers' perceptual understanding of the 3-dimensional form of the object they are drawing.
 As a consequence, the cognitive memorisation of the form of the object takes place.
 After studying an object through drawing in this way, the drawer-observer is able to retrieve this information directly from their memory without looking at the object.
-In other words, the form of the object has been accurately observed and memorised.

 University drawing course to increase observation and memorisation of gross anatomy and histology slides.

 Human heart study by observing and drawing the chambers.